-Effects on landscape and visual amenity values associated with the site would not occur as a consequence of their proposed re-zoning.
-The site is already developed for residential purposes and no vegetation clearance is proposed.
-The Proposed Plan Change is seeking to alter the current zoning of the site to General Residential Activity Area to fit in with the existing and long standing use of the site.
+Effects on landscape and visual amenity values associated with the subject sites would not occur as a consequence of their proposed re-zoning.
+The sites are already developed for residential purposes and no vegetation clearance is proposed.
+The Proposed Plan Change is seeking to alter the current zoning of the sites to General Residential Activity Area to fit in with the existing and long standing use of the sites.